Expectations of a Host

 This is a good way to get a sense of their interests and skills and co-create learning opportunities.

 Being there is key.
 Traveling or working remotely on occasion need not interfere with hosting a fellow, but in your absence, a staff person who will be on-site needs to be designated with responsibility for the fellow to ensure adequate work, support, and opportunities.

 A clear plan for what the fellow will do at your organization is a must for the success of the fellowship.
 It is such a short timeframe that there is usually not enough time for it to entirely unfold organically.
 There is no need to strictly adhere to the plan but it can provide you a helpful guide.

 Regular check-in Meetings

-- We have found that a regular check-in meeting, at least weekly, has can ensure expectations are being met from both end and enable swift adjustments as needed.
+We have found that a regular check-in meeting, at least weekly, has can ensure expectations are being met from both ends and enable swift adjustments as needed.

 Throughout their time in DC, fellows work on developing a project to address a need in their country or community.
 Hosts can be a great resource in this process and should have at least a minor support role in project development and proposal writing.